What we're about

 If you have a medical condition and you need a better description definitely contact any organizer and we will tell you our interpretation.
 But we are all in agreement that we don't want to scare anybody away by saying a hike is hard.
 They are all basically the same just longer in length which is reflected in the time allotted.

 Donations: HWD is free.
 But the web site is not and to put on functions is not free either.
 All members are asked to make a yearly suggested donation of $20 per household, organizers included, to keep the group running.
-This will cover the expense of the site, plus money for chips dips and bones, no alcohol (byob) for a few small picnics.
-After the operating expenses ALL remaining monies at some point will be given as charity in the support of veterans and/or dogs in the HWD name.
-Please Contribute - Join the group, attend a couple hikes then please donate and donate again on your yearly 'member since' date.
-We would prefer that you donate thru the machine though cash is accepted.
-You get an email for your records when making a cash or electronic donation.
+This will cover the expense of the site, plus money for chips dips and bones, no alcohol (byob) at a few small picnics.
+After operating expenses ALL remaining monies when accumulated get donated.

 An overworked joint that is inflamed gives the disease a foothold, because using an inflamed (swollen) joint is very damaging.
-But you can not tell its inflamed, till your dog tells you.
+But you can not tell its inflamed, until your dog tells you, After the Hike.

 On the 8th day God did not create dog food.
-Buy good stuff.
+Feed your athlete well.
 Real - healthy - food is a good extra in the bowl.
 Some dogs actually like vegetables.
 They all like meat.
 I like to add the "anti-inflammatory foods" to their bowl.
 See Google for a list

 10% less food and treats, keeps the joints - work load down.